Table of Contents

 - Go beyond your resume.
 Talk about things that are relevant but not already mentioned in the resume

-A cover letter is a must when applying for a job unless mentioned otherwise or you’re applying on a tool which is a pretty straightforward process and have no option to upload a cover letter.
+A cover letter is a must when applying for a job unless mentioned otherwise or you’re applying on a tool that is a straightforward process and have no option to upload a covering letter.
 Some companies use the recruitment management system in which the cover letter option is in-built

-But in other cases, if you are sending a cover letter, ensure it is a thought- through one, well-written, proofread and edited, and most importantly a personalized one.
+But in other cases, if you are sending a covering letter, ensure it is a thought- through one, well-written, proofread and edited, and most importantly a personalized one.

 Remember, a worst-case scenario could be your application landing up in the trash bin, but the best-case scenario is landing the job.
 So, take out time, and write your cover letter well before hitting up the send button.